OpenFogStack/GeoFaaS/README.md

 - Client's subscription geofence = a circle around itself (with a `2.1` radius)
 - The `/result` from any GeoFaaS server is not forwarded to other brokers, as the client is already subscribed to responsible (same) broker
 - The GeoFaaS-Cloud's subscription geofence is the world, therefore it is responsible for requests.
 Hence its Location is 0.0:0.0
 - The broker areas don't overlap, that means for a client there is only one responsible GeoFaaS server
+- GeFaaS-Cloud subscribes to both `/call` (for clients that are far from any Edge server) and `/nack` (for offloading)
+- GeoFaaS-Edge subscribes only to `/call`s
+- ClientGeoFaaS subscribes to `/result` and `/ack` around itself when calls a function